Cambrian-Group/Docs/docs/welcome.md

 ---
-title: Welcome to LMAX Group
+title: Welcome to CoinShares ETP
 description: ZSC's mission is to build a financial system that creates the conditions for prosperity—for everyone.
 id: welcome
 slug: /